 You also should wait until after the 341.
 If you filed Chapter 7, you may need to wait until the discharge.
 That’s only an extra few months anyway.
 If you filed Chapter 13, you may need the trustee’s permission to acquire new debt.
 Make sure the payment fits comfortably inside your current budget.
 If you cannot afford to pay your ongoing expenses AND put away some money for a rainy day, it does not fit within your budget.

 If you are trying to rebuild your credit, savings is crucial.
 If you do not have savings, any gains you make in rebuilding your credit are a broken transmission, layoff, or illness away from being undone.

-For a free consultation with attorneys who can help you get a fresh start, contact our office.
+For a free consultation with attorneys who can help you get a fresh start, contact our office in Melbourne, Florida.

 Contact a Brevard County Bankruptcy Attorney at Faro & Crowder, PA

 If you are interested in learning more about how a bankruptcy filing will impact your debt, contact Faro Crowder, PA to schedule an appointment.
 We are located in Melbourne, Florida on Sarno Road and serve residents and businesses of the Space Coast and Brevard County.

 We provide services throughout Central Florida including: Melbourne, Titusville, Palm Bay, Merritt Island, Cocoa, Cocoa Beach, Satellite Beach, West Melbourne, Cape Canaveral, Viera and Eau Gallie.